 - 6. In the case of an oral interim examination, a subsequent discussion will be held between the examiner(s) and the relevant student immediately after this oral interim examination has been held.
 The provisions of the preceding paragraphs of this Article shall also apply to oral interim examinations, insofar as they are applicable. - 7.
-Students may obtain a photocopy or a digital scan of their marked examination paper during a period of no more than 10 days prior to expiry of the appeal period.
-Such students may collect the photocopy from the relevant secretariat no later than on the third working day subsequent to their request.
-The secretariat may send the digital scan to the relevant student's personal or student e-mail address within the same period of three working days. - 8.
+Students can obtain a digital scan of their marked examination paper by registering for this via the registration box on Canvas in the learning environment of the course in question.
+Registration is possible up to 10 working days before the end of the appeal period.
+The digital scan will be sent to the (student) e-mail address of the student no later than 5 working days before the expiration of the term of appeal.
+If it is not possible to provide a digital scan, the student will be given the opportunity to view the marked examination in a manner to be determined.
+For requests for a digital scan of the marked examination after the aforementioned appeal period has expired, the student can submit a request via <a href="mailto:studento:stude - 8.
 The assignments, elaborations and the assessed examination papers for written interim examinations will be stored on paper or in digital form for two years subsequent to their assessment.

-Article 29# Disclosure and registration of the results of an interim examination
+Article 29#\\ Disclosure and registration of the results of an interim examination

-- 1. Students will be notified of the results of oral interim examinations on the day on which the relevant oral interim examination is held. - 2.
-Barring unforeseen circumstances, students will be notified of the results of the assessment of their thesis or assignment component verbally or in writing no later than four weeks subsequent to the date on which they handed in the relevant assignment component to the examiner. - 3.
+- 1. Students will be notified of the results of oral interim examinations on the day on which the relevant oral interim examination is held. - Barring unforeseen circumstances, students will be notified of the results of the assessment of their thesis or assignment component verbally or in writing no later than four weeks subsequent to the date on which they handed in the relevant assignment component to the examiner. - 3.
 As a departure from the provisions of paragraph 2 of this Article, the aforesaid period of time for the International Master's in Advanced Research in Criminology specialisation is six weeks. - 4.
 Students will be notified of the results of a written interim examination as soon as possible, but in any event no later than the fifteenth working day subsequent to the date on which the relevant interim examination was held. - 5.
-The Examinations Administration Department at ESL shall be furnished with the interim examination results no later than four weeks after the date on which the relevant interim examinations were taken.
-It is responsible for registering the results of the interim examinations. - 6.
-Except in the case of obvious administrative errors, results of interim examinations may not be corrected to the relevant student's disadvantage once such results have been registered by the Examinations Administration Department at ESL. - 7.
-The results referred to in the preceding paragraphs will be disclosed via MyEUR. - 8.
+Except in the case of obvious administrative errors, results of interim examinations may not be corrected to the relevant student's disadvantage once such results have been registered by the Examinations Administration Department at ESL.

+6. The results referred to in the preceding paragraphs will be disclosed via Osiris Student.
+The results will be posted on MyEUR if the registration via Osiris Student is not possible.
 Students may at all times request the issuing of a certificate as evidence of the results of one or more interim examinations.
 To obtain this certificate, students must submit a request to this effect to the Examinations Administration Department at ESL.

-Article 30# The validity period of an interim examination awarded a pass mark
+Article 30#\\ The validity period of an interim examination awarded a pass mark